 If you're up for a hike through the woods and a good old-fashioned scaring, put on your hiking boots and join us for an evening of classics like: grave scenes, monsters jumping out at you from the bushes, creatures ambling through the fog, rabid animals howling in the distance, and yes, perhaps even... zombies!!

 Cub Scouts!
 Grab an adult and join the rest of the Scouts in the Aquila District for a fun morning or afternoon of bowling!
 Scouts and Scouters from all over the district will converge on Hiline Lanes for some pin-crushing action this November.
-This fun event is open to all first through fifth grade boys.
+This fun event is open to all kindergarten through fifth grade girls and boys.
 Not a Cub Scout?
 New Scouts are also eligible with a Cub Scout application at the door!

 The Toy Fair, in operation since 1977, is a grand-scale service project that assists social service agencies in King County in supporting the needs of people in our local communities.
 Each year social service agencies are invited to participate and select toys and gifts for distribution to recipients of all ages.